Offering Help in English: Native Speakers’ Ways

 #1 Be Sure That They Really Need Help

 Not everybody needs help.
 There will be situations when some people really want to do something by themselves.
 Thus, you may not need to help them.
-So, before you offer someone any kind of help, make sure they really need it.
+So, before you offer someone any help, make sure they really need it.
 Even sometimes, you should not even offer someone help.

 For example, if someone is responsible for doing something alone, you should not help them.
 That can be a student appearing for a test or someone from your office who has been given a task to be done by themselves.
 So, before you offer someone help, make sure they really need it, and it’s ethical to help them.